MahammadRafi06/NexusMind/README.md

-# AI ReAct Agents for Recommendation Systems
+# LangGraph-RecAgent

-A sophisticated recommendation system powered by LangChain and AI agents that uses reactive programming patterns to provide personalized recommendations.
+An intelligent recommendation system powered by LangChain and LangGraph that uses reactive programming patterns to provide personalized recommendations through AI agents.

 ## 🌟 Features